Bring Her Back Directors on the Horror of Watching Their New A24 Release with an Audience

 Greg Gilman:What was your favorite sequence to shoot and what turned out even better than you imagined it would?

-Michael Phillipou: The most fun was them drinking and having fun and partying around the house.
+Michael Philippou: The most fun was them drinking and having fun and partying around the house.

-Danny Phillipou: Because that was like a big roaming improv take where you’re yelling things out and everyone’s playing along.
+Danny Philippou: Because that was like a big roaming improv take where you’re yelling things out and everyone’s playing along.
 The energy is very fun.

 Greg Gilman: As fun as the drinking sequence was, there was some undercurrent of anxiety and horror.
 Because you already know that this woman’s a little strange, right?
 There’s something wrong with her.
 And I’m like, why is she getting drunk with her foster kids?